Economics Financial Personal Advice

 If you glazed over the above 8 pages, feel free to read my summary points below.

-• The Ramsey plan is tremendous for getting out of debt and getting yourself on a sound financial track
+• The first 3 Steps of the Dave Ramsey plan is tremendous for getting out of debt and getting yourself on a sound financial track

-• Investment in the market (i.e. IRAs, Roths, 401K, 403B, and Stocks) are foolish investments tantamount to gambling given the current political and economic climate
+• Speculating in the market (i.e. IRAs, Roths, 401K, 403B, and stocks) are foolish, and usually tantamount to gambling given the current political and economic climate

-• A wiser investment (and means to become your own banker) is a Dividend-paying Whole Life Insurance Policy with a Mutual company
+• A wiser tool for Wealth Accumulation (and means to ‘become your own banker’) is a Dividend-paying Whole Life Insurance Policy with a Mutual company

-• A whole life policy will pay contractual interest payments each year; the cash value can never go down, meaning perpetual compounding (which you won’t find in the market)
+• A whole life policy will pay contractual interest payments each year; the cash value can never go down, meaning perpetual compounding (which you won’t find in the market).
+You’ll never break the compound interest curve!

 • A whole life policy with a mutual company will surely pay dividends each year as well